 You must be somebody after our own heart.
 Always looking to see how you can trim a few pounds off your new favourite gadget.
 As you probably know, you can now pick up cheap SIM only deals for as little as £4 a month, which could make it worth buying a SIM and handset separately.

-Well the Galaxy Note 8's RRP is £869.
-Even if you get the cheapest SIM card (usually around £4 a month for 500MB data), that would still cost almost £1,000 over the two years.
+The Galaxy Note 8's RRP has dropped massively recently to £669.
+That is much cheaper than it used to be but you will still be putting up a big chunk of money upfront.
+Even if you get the cheapest SIM card (usually around £4 a month for 500MB data), that would still cost near to £800 over the two years.
 You're probably better cranking up the upfront cost in our price comparison chart above, imposing a low maximum for monthlies and finding a cheaper deal in the long run.

 To get the best price on your new SIM free Galaxy, you can head to our cheapest unlocked Note 8 deals page.